 - New/remodeled home credit: Amica offers savings for customers who have recently remodeled their home.

-- Automatic detection devices discount: Customers with water or gas leak sensors qualify for a discount.
+- Automatic detection devices: Customers with water or gas leak sensors qualify for a discount.

 - Loyalty: Customers who stay with Amica for at least two years qualify for a discount.